William Martin CofE Schools and Nursery

 The schools have two halls and a fully equipped kitchen that provides fresh food every day.
 The grounds contain a large playing field around, two large separate playgrounds, an allotment, two sets of purpose built outdoor play equipment, a wooded area, and separate play areas for Reception and Year 1.

-Sports teams from the school compete locally, regionally, it also holds the Gold Active Mark and well acclaimed Healthy Eating Award for the second time.
+Sports teams from the school compete locally, regionally, it also holds the Gold Active Mark and acclaimed Enhanced Heathy School’s Award and Healthy Eating Award for the second time.
 The school is a member of The Harlow Education Trust.

 The school is committed to safeguarding and promoting the wellbeing and welfare of our children and staff, we aim to offer a safe and secure environment in warm family atmosphere